A scenic boutique hotel in central Bali for peace-seekers and cultural connoisseurs

 To cater more guests, Bisma Eight is adding a new room category that consists of 12 private villas.
 Each unit will have its own pool for added pampering.
 A mock-up of the villa will be shown to visitors by January 2019.
 In addition to this exciting new project, the hotel will also have a chapel built specifically for its wedding guests.
 Spearheading its construction is renowned Indonesian architect Andra Matin.
 The same talent is responsible for the modern architecture of Katamama Hotel by PotatoHead.

-Stay longer and save more up to 20% off on all your night stay.
+Save more up to 20% off on all your night stay.

 Due to the island’s growing fame, travelling to Bali is not as tricky as you might expect.
 So is getting to its key areas like Kuta, Seminyak, Sanur, Nusa and even Ubud.